Scaling and Load-Balancing Equi-Joins: The Algorithm

 \subsection{Chunking Lists of Hot Keys}

+As explained in \Section~\ref{sec:tree_join_basic}, The \mbox{\textit{\MultistageJoinCodeName{}Basic}} algorithm executes multiple iterations.
+During each iteration, for each hot key, its joined lists are chunked by the splitter, the executor assigned the key and its joined lists, into sub-lists to be processed by the executors of the subsequent iteration.
+The subsequent executors can (a) output the pairs of records in the joined sub-lists, or (b) act as further splitters of the sub-lists if they are still too long.
+The chunking of joined sub-lists continues until they are short enough.

 Computing the optimal number of sub-lists for a list of records is crucial for load balancing between the executors and across iterations.
-Chunking a pair of joined lists into numerous pairs of sub-lists adds overhead to the splitter, the executor assigned the original pair of lists.
-Conversely, chunking the pair of joined lists into few pairs of sub-lists adds overhead to the executors that handle these pairs in the subsequent iteration.
+Chunking a pair of joined lists into numerous pairs of sub-lists adds overhead to the splitter.
+Conversely, chunking the pair of joined lists into a few pairs of sub-lists adds overhead to the executors that handle these pairs in the subsequent iteration.